-All PLL Slaves share the same clock priority in terms of the four input clocks.
+All PLL Slaves share the same clock priority in terms of the two input clocks.
 This is programmed in to the Clock Monitor slave memory.
 The PLL Slave then looks at Clock Loss status from the Clock Monitor slave to lock to the highest priority available clock to lock.
-Three spare clocks with an order of priority can be specified in case the highest priority active clock is not available.
+One spare clocks with an order of priority can be specified in case the highest priority active clock is not available.
 Additionally, a forced manual selection of the active clock with no spares is possible.
-Less than three spares can also be specified making the clock priority arrangement completely flexible in terms of choosing the input clock for operation.